RickStrahl/MarkdownMonster/README.md

 ## License
 Although we provide the source in the open, Markdown Monster is licensed software.

 Markdown Monster can  be downloaded and evaluated for free, but a [reasonably priced license](http://store.west-wind.com/product/MARKDOWN_MONSTER) must be purchased for continued use.
-Licenses are per-user, rather than per-machine, so you use Markdown Monster on as many computers you wish with your license.
+Licenses are per user, rather than per machine, so you can use Markdown Monster on as many computers you wish with your license.

 Thanks for playing fair.